Corporate Governance

 Internal Control

 The JFE Group’s internal control system, in accordance with the Basic Policy for Building an Internal Control System, is maintained through various committee regulations including the Rules of the Board of Directors, Regulations for Group Management Strategy Committee, Regulations for Management Committee, Regulations for the JFE Group Sustainability Council, Regulations for Organization and Operations, Regulations for Document Management, Regulations for Addressing Violence Directed at Companies, and a Corporate Ethics Hotline.
-We revise and improve the Basic Policy from time to time to boost sustainable corporate value.
+These regulations are periodically reviewed to ensure their effectiveness.

 Strengthening Internal Control